dogweather/forkful/content/en/typescript/strings/interpolating-a-string.md

 weight: 8
 ---

-## What & Why?

-String interpolation lets you embed variables and expressions into strings.
-It keeps your code readable and flexible - no plus signs, no muss, no fuss.

 ## How to:
 To interpolate a string in TypeScript, you use backticks `` ` `` and `${expression}` syntax:

 ```TypeScript